ahadnawaz585/Pilgrimage-Companion-ULT/README.md

 ## Contributing

-We welcome contributions to improve the Pilgrimage Companion app!
+We welcome contributions to improve the Pilgrimage Companion ULT app!
 To contribute:

 1. Fork the repository.
 2. Create a new branch: